ugr-sail/pytopicgram/README.md

 ## Installation

 ### Direct
-To install the required dependencies, run:
+To install the required dependencies and run:

 ```
 pip install -r requirements.txt